-KEY THEME ANALYSIS: Despite the criticism of the elections conducting, NATO maintains the existing relationship tone with official Kyiv
+KEY THEME ANALYSIS: Despite the criticism of the elections, NATO maintains the existing relationship tone with Kyiv

-While considering the issue of democratization of neighboring countries and discussing the possibilities and limits of further cooperation with these partners, during its 58th session (9-12 November 2012) NATO Parliamentary Assembly (PA) held in Prague urged Ukraine along with Russia and Belarus to investigate the violations that took place during the parliamentary elections in these countries.
-And despite the fact that the resolution entitled "The Future of Democracy in the Eastern Neighborhood" (referring to member states of the Eastern Partnership program), being passed by the gathering, discussed the nuances of the electoral vote of all states, it was the voting in Ukraine being evaluated as 'a well-conducted polling process'.
-But, of course, this estimation is too low compared with the candidate for the Alliance membership - Georgia.
-This country was paid much attention in certain provisions of the document, stressing out the 'achievements' in the conduct of democratic elections in the country.
-And even though the NATO Parliamentary Assembly calls on the new government of Georgia to refrain from politically motivated arrests, to continue the reforms and ensure the 'effective coexistence' till the presidential elections in October 2013, the Alliance puts on consideration of granting Georgia a Membership Action Plan.
+During its 58th session (9-12 November 2012) the NATO Parliamentary Assembly (PA) held in Prague urged Ukraine along with Russia and Belarus to investigate the violations that took place during the parliamentary elections in these countries, while considering the issue of democratization of neighboring countries and discussing the possibilities and limits of further cooperation with them.
+And despite the fact that the resolution entitled "The Future of Democracy in the Eastern Neighborhood" (referring to member states of the Eastern Partnership program), was being passed at the gathering, the nuances of the electoral vote of all states discussed.
+The voting in Ukraine was being evaluated as 'a well-conducted polling process'.
+But, of course, this estimation is too low compared with Georgia, a candidate for the Alliance membership.
+A lot of attention was paid to Georgia in certain provisions of the document, stressing its 'achievements' in the conduct of democratic elections.
+The NATO Parliamentary Assembly calls on the new government of Georgia to refrain from politically motivated arrests, and to continue the reforms to ensure 'effective coexistence' until the presidential elections in October 2013 - the Alliance is considering granting Georgia a Membership Action Plan.

-Therefore, the application of a 'good conduct' of Ukrainian elections looks like a simple politically motivated language formula, as all the comments and, especially, the fact that our country was placed on the same level with Russia and Belarus, force the local officials to think about the requirements of NATO and, most importantly, the elections consequences regarding the foreign policy of official Kyiv in the future.
+Therefore, the application of 'good conduct' for Ukrainian elections looks like a simple politically motivated language formula, as all the comments and, especially, the fact that the country was placed at the same level as Russia and Belarus, force the local officials to think about the requirements of NATO and, most importantly, the consequences of the elections regarding Kyiv's future foreign policy.

 Making its resolution public, the PA participants, firstly, encouraged Ukraine, Belarus and Russia to implement the recommendations by 'competent international organizations' who observed the election process in these countries.
-Particular concern was expressed as for limiting the civil rights of activists, of a free press as well as discrepancy between the recent elections in Belarus, Russia and Ukraine and international standards.
-Secondly, the PA participants highlighted the problems in the majority districts in Ukraine and expressed concern over increasing number of violations after the October elections.
+A particular concern was expressed regarding limiting the civil rights of activists, of free press as well as the discrepancy between the recent elections in Belarus, Russia and Ukraine and international standards.
+Secondly, the PA participants highlighted the problems in the majority districts in Ukraine and expressed concern over the increasing number of violations after the October elections.
 Thirdly, the document calls for Ukraine, Belarus and Russia to immediately release 'political prisoners' and to strengthen the rule of law, though without naming names of these persons.
-Finally, the Assembly called on Ukraine through some concrete actions to confirm its international obligations and continue to implement genuine democratic reforms.
-While emphasizing their demands, NATO Parliamentary Assembly sought to "redouble efforts in supporting the democratic aspirations of the people in the Eastern neighborhood in full respect of the sovereignty of Belarus, Georgia, the Russian Federation and Ukraine".
+Finally, the Assembly called on Ukraine to confirm its international obligations and continue to implement genuine democratic reforms through some concrete action.
+While emphasizing their demands, the NATO Parliamentary Assembly sought to "redouble efforts in supporting the democratic aspirations of the people in the Eastern neighborhood in full respect of the sovereignty of Belarus, Georgia, the Russian Federation and Ukraine".